Can You Use Probability to Win at Slots?

-Before we delve into winning strategies, let’s take a look at the types of machines you’ll probably encounter.
+Before we delve into winning strategies, let's take a look at the types of slot machines you'll probably encounter.

 - Multipliers: These machines have a minimum cost to spin, but give you the option of betting more.
 In exchange, your potential return is doubled or even tripled.

 - Nudge: Denoted by a set of spinning symbols with a horizontal line through the middle, the icons won't necessarily line up every time.
 But despite this, it can still lead to a payout, making these a bit confusing to newbies.

 - Second Chance: These are interesting, because, in addition to the main spinning section, there's a secondary one that offers a bonus.
 So even if you lose, there's still another shot with the same spin.

 - Progressives: The machines following this formula gradually collect the losses from people's spins and keep them in a pot.
 It grows and grows until someone wins it all (the "jackpot").